YouLookDeliciousC/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software.Hello sir!
+Git is free software.Hello sir! distributed under the GPL Third line.
-Third line.